corgibytes/freshli-cli/CONTRIBUTING.md

 #### Formatters

+The **scan** command has a `--format` option, which allows specifying a formatter to use for the output of that command.
 A serialization formatter is responsible for encoding objects into a particular format.
 The formatted output will be sent to all the selected output strategies
 Available formatters are **json, yaml, and csv**.
 These formatters can be found under the _**Formatters**_ folder as follows.